The Twisted Sister History: Once an S.M.F., Always an S.M.F.!

 "You Can't Stop Rock N Roll" (1983)

 1984 was when Twisted Sister's ship finally came in -- BIG time.
 Powered by massive MTV support for the cartoonish "We're Not Gonna Take It" and "I Wanna Rock" music videos, their second Atlantic album Stay Hungry went multi-platinum and turned the band into household names.
-By 1985, even top 40 and pop fans who normally hated metal music knew who Dee Snider was, thanks to his near-constant TV appearances and his trip to Washington D.C. (alongside Frank Zappa and John Denver) where he spoke out on Capitol Hill against Tipper Gore and her P.M.R.C.
-(Parents' Music Resource Center)'s attempts to censor rock music.
+By 1985, even top 40 and pop fans who normally hated metal music knew who Dee Snider was, thanks to his trip to Washington D.C. to speak out against the music-censorship efforts of Tipper Gore's P.M.R.C.
+(Parents' Music Resource Center), where he stood shoulder-to-shoulder with John Denver and Frank Zappa on Capitol Hill.
 The world was Twisted Sister's oyster - for about a year.

 "We're Not Gonna Take It" (1984)